laamaa/m8c/README.md

 # m8c

-m8c is a Linux client for Dirtywave M8 tracker's headless mode.
-It is intended for use with lower end systems like RPi zero.
-The application should be cross-platform ready and can be built in Mac OS and Windows (with MSYS2/MINGW64).
+m8c is a client for Dirtywave M8 tracker's headless mode.
+The application should be cross-platform ready and can be built in Linux, Windows (with MSYS2/MINGW64) and Mac OS.

 Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like jackd, alsa\_in and alsa\_out for example.
 Check out the guide in file AUDIOGUIDE.md for some instructions on routing the audio.